 - Won't offer any exciting features

 Why should you buy this?
 The Hyjoy HB901 boasts a relatively large 9-inch screen, a Full HD display, and a very good battery for its price.

 Who’s it for?
 Anyone who wants a larger tablet with a good battery and decent software.

-For a tablet under $100, the HB901 ticks an impressive number of boxes.
-It offers a relatively large 9-inch LCD display with 1280 x 800 pixels, meaning you can use it to watch videos in full HD, while also using it to read e-books and other content.
+Why we picked it: For a tablet under $100, the HB901 ticks an impressive number of boxes.
+It offers a relatively large 9-inch LCD display with 1280 x 800 pixels, meaning you can use it to watch videos in Full HD while also using it to read e-books and other content.
 It also boasts a 4,000mAh battery, so you’ll be able to use it to watch movies and read books for quite a while before you need to top it up.

-Yes, you can make phone calls on a tablet, but in most cases you’ll need to be connected to the internet.
+Yes, you can make phone calls on a tablet, but in most cases, you’ll need to be connected to the internet.
 You can connect to Wi-Fi, which all tablets can do for free.
-That said, if you need to make calls while you’re out and about beyond the reach of a Wi-Fi network, you can buy a tablet with cellular support and space for a SIM card, although tablets under $100 generally don’t offer an LTE cellular option.
-Just remember that if you go down the SIM card route, then you’ll also have to sign up for a service plan of some kind.
+That said, if you need to make calls while you’re out and about, beyond the reach of a Wi-Fi network, you can buy a tablet with cellular support and space for a SIM card.

 Android tablets now offer a wide and constantly growing range of video-chat apps, similar to how FaceTime works on an iPhone or iPad.
 Many of them also allow you to make audio calls.
 However, the person you want to call usually has to have the same app, just so you know.
 Some apps, like Skype, also allow you to call regular landline or mobile phone numbers, but this usually entails having to pay (either via subscription or some kind of top-up).
 A good app that will work on Android tablets that gives you a free number for calling, text messages, and voicemail is Google Voice, although it only works in the U.S.